tum-gis/InterSensorService/README.md

 # Architecture
 ![Alt text](theme/img/Architecture.png?raw=true "Architecture")
-The architecture of the InterSensor Service comprises of three layers:
+The architecture of the InterSensor Service comprises of the following layers:
 ## Data Adapters
 The data adapters allows establishing connections to not only platforms such as ThingSpeak, OpenSensors or Weather Underground, but also to external databases, CSV files, Cloud based spreadsheets, GPS feeds, and real-time Twitter feeds.
 While querying, the service opens a data source connection and retrieves the observations based on querying parameters directly from the data source.
 ## Standardized External Interfaces